dominicpeel/CodeTutorGPT/README.md

 # CodeTutorGPT

-This project is an interactive programming language tutor, designed to teach users a language through a series of interactive lessons.
-The AI tutor provides explanations, examples, and tasks for users to complete in order to gain a deeper understanding of the language.
-The project's folder structure, scripts, and files are outlined below.
+CodeTutorGPT is an interactive programming language tutor.
+It provides lessons, assigns coding tasks to test users' understanding, and offers tailored feedback on their progress.

 [Demo video](https://www.youtube.com/watch?v=oABUJiTbm-k)

-## To-do

-[ ] Add memory/context of user's current knowledge.

-[ ] Support for multiple languages, make it more modular to allow for easy adding of new languages

-[ ] Embedding spaces for languages/user context?

-# CodeTutorGPT

-CodeTutorGPT is an interactive programming language tutor based on the book It provides concise lessons, assigns coding tasks to test users' understanding, and offers tailored feedback on their progress.

 ## Features